DON’T MISS

 • Living costs of each party

-Maintenance contributions for Swiss children
+Maintenance contributions for children in Switzerland

-In addition to standard maintenance, the person who receives the majority of custody may also be due custody payments from their ex-partner in order to support the child’s development.
+In addition to standard maintenance, the person who receives majority custody may also be due custody payments from their ex-partner in order to support the child’s development.
 If you fail to pay any custody contributions, you may face additional court proceedings and debt recovery.

 Changing your name after divorce in Switzerland